Redgate Flyway

 Many rules have configurable options that allow you to customize their behavior.
 For the standard SQLFluff rules you will see these defined in each rule in a section labelled "Configuration"

-For the Redgate SQLFluff rules you will also find a "Configuration" section for rules where this is applicable.
+For the Redgate SQLFluff rules Library you will also find a "Configuration" section for rules where this is applicable.

 In order to configure these rules you would edit the SQLFluff configuration file